BIBSYSDEV/track-changes-to-aws-terms-and-conditions/miro/master-cloud-agreement.md

 information controlled under the U.S. International Traffic in Arms Regulations.

-17.13. _Open Sourc_ e.
+17.13. _Open Source_.
 The Software may incorporate third-party open source software (“ **OSS** ”), as listed in the Documentation or by Miro upon request.
 To the extent required by the OSS license, that license will apply to the OSS on a stand-alone basis instead of this Agreement.
 Customer’s internal